 Regular high quality acoustic concerts are presented in intimate venues in Fitzroy, Box Hill and Eltham.
 Cultural diversity is a hallmark of these concerts.
 These concerts provide support for hundreds of local musicians, more than half being from recent immigrant communities.
 This is where we meet artists and develop plans for bigger projects.
 Ticket prices are a small fraction of those charged by major venues for equivalent performances.
 Boîte Music Cafes rely on the passion, skill and commitment of local supporters.
-We would like to extend this program across the state and are working on a new cafe in regional Victoria in 2016.
+We would like to extend this program across the state.

 Collaborating with the Gertrude Projection Festival and supported by City of Yarra, we develop unique presentations of music exploring Melbourne’s cityscape.

 This massed choir world music project started at Hamer Hall in 1999, heralding the new millennium.
-17 years later it still captures the imagination of musicians, singers and audiences with inspiring performances on a grand stage.
-Singers rehearse in Melbourne and 8 regional centres.
-Follow on concerts have been presented in Perth, Canberra, and the Seychelles.
+19 years later it still captures the imagination of musicians, singers and audiences with inspiring performances on a grand stage.
+Singers rehearse in Melbourne and regional centres.
+Follow on concerts have been presented in Perth, Canberra and the Seychelles.

 We now engage with 1000 students from 50 schools each year, presenting concerts in Melbourne, Bairnsdale and Albury, with more in the pipeline.

-The concert themes introduce students to music, rhythms, languages and ideas well beyond their neighbourhoods - Indigenous Australia, Africa, East Timor, Latin America, Africa, and, next year, The Carribean.
+The concert themes introduce students to music, rhythms, languages and ideas well beyond their neighbourhoods - Indigenous Australia, Africa, East Timor, Latin America, Africa and the Carribean.

 The Boîte prepares rehearsal material and background notes making the project relevant to many areas of the school curriculum.